Skip to content

 8. Kali Forms

-Kali is probably the most beginner-oriented WordPress plugin for building forms.
-This contact form plugin is also pretty powerful.
+Kali is arguably one of the most beginner-friendly contact form plugins for WordPress.
+Don’t let the “beginner-friendly” label fool you though – it’s still pretty powerful.
 For instance, there’s a wide range of form fields for creating complex forms in just a few clicks.

-You can use the free plugin if you want to create a simple contact form without having to spend a single buck.
+You can use this free plugin if you want to create a simple contact form without having to open your wallet.

 The onboarding process is really simple and quick.
 After installation, hit the Create Your First Form button.
 You will get a list of pre-designed templates.
 While most of them are locked on the free version, the contact form template is available: